Now recruiting Schools for the 2020-2021 Fall Season (Oct-Dec)

 The League of Solutions is a friendly competition between students to see who can solve the most problems in their classroom.
 Scores can be sent in to see how well your classroom did against other classrooms in the League.

-Your participation in this program helps young people pursue new ideas for common problems.
+Your participation in this program helps young people pursue new ideas to common problems.
 At best, something truly innovative is developed that may turn into a successful product or service in the future.

-|League of Solutions – 4 Week Season Schedule|
+|League of Solutions – 4 week Monthly Schedule

 Problems can range from simple ones like reducing phone addiction to complex problems like helping struggling students improve their grades.